nocalhost/nocalhost.github.io/docs/server/manage-app.md

 ![image.png](/img/server-ks/vsc-nocalhost-workload.png)

 Then you can develop this bookinfo app like the conventional way of Nocalhost [Enter Development Mode](https://nocalhost.dev/docs/quick-start/#3-enter-development-mode).
 Enjoy the convenience of Nocalhost!

+## What's Next?

+You have finished Nocalhost Server section.
+You can use Nocalhost to accelerate your team's development process.
+We recommend you to read the [User Guides](https://nocalhost.dev/docs/guides/manage-cluster/) before take Nocalhost Server into use.